-- Documented diagnosis of myelodysplastic syndrome OR documented diagnosis of myelodysplastic/myeloproliferative neoplasm AND - Member has documented lower risk disease as defined as one of the following: (i) Revised International Prognostic Scoring System (IPSS-R): Very Low, Low, Intermediate (Score 0 to ≤ 4.5); (ii) IPSS: Low/Intermediate-1 (Score 0 to 1), OR (iii) WHO-Based Prognostic Scoring System (WPSS): Very Low, Low, Intermediate (Score 0 to 2) AND - Documentation of ONE of the following: Ring sideroblasts ≥ 15% OR Ring sideroblasts ≥ 5% with an SF3B1 mutation AND - Documentation of member's pretreatment hemoglobin≤11g/dL AND - 5.
-Documentation member is requiring 2 or more red blood cell (RBC) units over 8weeks AND - 6.
-Documentation of one of the following: (i) Serum erythropoietin >500 mU/mL OR (ii) Both of the following: Serum erythropoietin ≤500 mU/mL AND member has had an inadequate response epoetin alpha >40,000 units/week for at least 8 doses or darbepoetin alpha >500 mcg every 3 weeks for at least 4 doses); OR member has a documented contraindication or intolerance to the use of an erythropoiesis-stimulating agent AND - 7.
-Prescriber attests females of reproductive potential have a negative pregnancy test prior to start of therapy and will use an effective method of contraception during treatment and at least for 3 months after treatment
+- Documented diagnosis of myelodysplastic syndrome OR documented diagnosis of myelodysplastic/myeloproliferative neoplasm AND - Member has documented lower risk disease defined as one of the following: (i) Revised International Prognostic Scoring System (IPSS-R): Very Low, Low, Intermediate (Score 0 to ≤ 4.5); (ii) IPSS: Low/Intermediate-1 (Score 0 to 1), OR (iii) WHO-Based Prognostic Scoring System (WPSS): Very Low, Low, Intermediate (Score 0 to 2) AND - 3. (a) i.
+Documentation of ONE of the following: Ring sideroblasts ≥ 15% OR Ring sideroblasts ≥ 5% with an SF3B1 mutation ii.
+Documentation of one of the following: (1) Serum erythropoietin >500 mU/mL OR (2) Both of the following: Serum erythropoietin ≤500 mU/mL AND member has had an inadequate response to prior treatment with an erythropoiesis stimulating (i.e., epoetin alpha >40,000 units/week for at least 8 doses or darbepoetin alpha >500 mcg every 3 weeks for at least 4 doses); OR member has a documented contraindication or intolerance to the use of an erythropoiesis-stimulating agent